couchbase/docker/enterprise/couchbase-server/4.0.0/README.md

 * [Enterprise Edition](http://www.couchbase.com/agreement/subscription) -- free for development, paid subscription required for production deployment.

-By default, the `latest` docker tag points to the latest Enterprise Edition.
+By default, the `latest` Docker tag points to the latest Enterprise Edition.
 If you want the Community Edition instead, you should add the appropriate tag:

 ```
 docker run couchbase/server:community-3.0.1